Debt counselling explained

 Debt review is a process implemented by the NCR to assist consumers to pay back their debts.
 Taking additional credit out during this time would impact existing creditor payments and would result in an individual being in a worse financial position.
 The purpose of debt counselling is to rehabilitate your finances

 If you are undergoing debt counselling, this means that you are already over-indebted and can’t afford to repay your current debts.
 Any additional loans, including debt consolidation, will only complicate your situation.
-The purpose of debt counselling is to rehabilitate your finances.
-Adding to this debt will only hinder the process.
+Adding to your existing debt will only hinder the process.

 What is the difference between debt review and debt consolidation?Debt review involves the restructuring of all debt repayments into one affordable monthly repayment by extending the terms of the credit agreements and decreasing interest rates.
 Consolidation entails taking out one large loan to settle all debts and only paying back one loan.
 Consolidation loans require that the individual is not over-indebted at the time of application.